 Providers must also address the factors that drive and contribute to gender-based violence across their communities to prevent violence from happening in the first place.

-What is meant by ‘support in the National Code?
+What is meant by ‘support' in the National Code?
 Does it necessarily include investigations in all cases?

 In line with Standard 4 of the National Code, a provider must provide or facilitate access to support services to persons making disclosures and/or formal reports and to respondents.
 This support may include, but not be limited to, counselling or psychological support, safety planning, risk assessment, connection to and support engaging with legal and justice systems, and educational or work adjustments.